tlambert03/ome-types/README.md

 To run tests quickly, just install and run `pytest`.
 Note, however, that this requires that the `ome_types.model` module has already been built with `python src/ome_autogen.py`.

-Alternatively, you can install and run `tox` which will run tests and code-quality checks in an isolated environment.